hindu-comm/mail_stream_advaita-l/2017/05/UNCHECKED_Re_Fwd_Ram/125__Praveen_R._Bhat.md

 > from reality.
 >

-​​There's a huge difference between criticising a sampradAya or a deity just because it is not one's own versus criticising the following as it does not lead to mokSha.
+There's a huge difference between criticising a sampradAya or a deity just because it is not one's own versus criticising the following as it does not lead to mokSha.
 Bhagvatpadacharya does the latter, as compared to all others who followed Advaita Vedanta.